-The four valves of the heart allow blood into the heart and prevent it from flowing in the wrong direction.
+The four valves of the heart allow blood to flow through the heart in the right direction.
 The valves open or close each time the heart beats.
-This ensures the body always has a sufficient blood supply, and the blood is moving as it should.
+Problems with the heart valves can lead to palpitations, chest pain, and other symptoms.

 The four heart valves are: